Freret Neighborhood Center

 WHAT YOU LEARN

 Loyola service learners will become members of a local community and learn about the needs and assets of people living in the Freret/Milan neighborhood.
-Students will improve their communication skills, problem solving ability, and ability to interact with diverse populations.
+Depending on the area in which students serve, they can improve their communication skills, problem solving abilities, and ability to interact with diverse populations.
+Service learners can also learn to generate content for newsletters and videos.

 4605 Freret Street